 As a guidebook author I’m often on the road for long stretches at a time.
-Guidebooks cover whole countries, and it makes no sense to research a destination by making many small trips back and forth.
-The best plan is simply to clear the calendar for several weeks at a time and set out on an extended road trip.
+Guidebooks cover whole countries, and it makes little sense to research a destination by making many small trips back and forth.
+The best plan simply is to clear the calendar for several weeks at a time and set out on an extended road trip.

 I try not to be away from home for more than six weeks at a time, though that doesn’t always work out in practice.
 My longest unbroken trip was 10 weeks.
 During such long journeys, something bad is almost certain to occur along the way.
 To be safe, I always plan for a catastrophe – either a minor or major one – to occur at around the midway point of the trip.

-As any seasoned travel writer can tell you, though, when bad things happen, good things usually happen as well.
-And that's something that's always worth bearing in mind.
+As any seasoned traveler knows, though, when bad things happen, good things usually happen as well.

-We had a nice reunion: dinner, billiards and possibly (I can’t remember) a trip to the ‘Cub’ student club to listen to some music.
-For the night, I’d splurged on a room for myself at the Hotel Unirea, a Communist-era high-rise, but it was nicer than most and had some classy "executive" rooms overlooking the square below.
-I stumbled back to the hotel afterward and slept pretty well.
-The trip was going smoothly so far.
+We had a nice reunion: dinner, billiards, and possibly (I can’t remember now) a trip to the ‘Cub’ student club to listen to some music.
+For the night, I’d splurged on a room for myself at the Hotel Unirea, a classic Communist-era high-rise (but nicer than most and with some classy "executive" rooms overlooking the square below).
+I stumbled back to the hotel afterward and slept well.
+The trip was going smoothly.

 The next morning after breakfast, I stepped out onto an elevated terrace to get some air.
-It was a sunny day and I was looking ahead to the five-hour drive to Tulcea, the main city in the Danube Delta.
+It was sunny and I was looking ahead to the five-hour drive to Tulcea, the main city in the Danube Delta.
 Deep in thought, I took a small step backward and promptly lost my balance.
-As it turns out, there was no railing behind me and I hadn’t realized the terrace was so high, maybe a couple of meters.
+As it turns out, there was no railing behind me, and I hadn’t realized the terrace was so high -- maybe two or three meters.
 The ground below was covered in concrete.
 My left ankle, fortunately or unfortunately, broke the fall.

-I scrambled back up onto the terrace in a mild state of shock.
+I scrambled back onto the terrace in a mild state of shock.
 It wasn’t immediately clear how bad my ankle was hurt.
 Foot injuries, generally, are hard to read.
 Sometimes they’re serious, sometimes not.
-Still hoping for the best, I hobbled back to my room, packed my things, checked out, and then fetched my bike and car from the hotel’s underground garage.
+Still hoping for the best, I hobbled back to my room, packed my things, checked out of the hotel, and fetched my bike and car from the underground garage.
 I lifted the bike, with difficulty, onto the car roof, and set out on the drive.

-A couple of hours later, on the highway to Galaţi, I began to realize I was in a bit of trouble.
+A couple of hours later, on the highway, I began to realize I was in trouble.
 My foot was swelling and I’d lost the ability to move it.
-It hurt too much to use the car's clutch, so I kept the car in third gear.
+While driving, it hurt too much to use the clutch, so I kept the car in third gear.
 I stopped for gas along the way and limped around the side of the car to fill the tank.
-Through the window, I could see the cashier inside, about 15 meters (50 feet) away, watching me curiously.
-I tried to walk over to pay her but realized after a few steps I couldn’t do it.
+I could see the cashier inside, about 15 meters (50 feet) away, watching me through the window.
+When I tried to walk over to pay her, I realized after a few steps I simply couldn’t do it.
 I ended up crawling across the parking lot.

-I finished the drive to Tulcea with one thought in mind: to see a doctor the moment I arrived.
-I eventually made it my hotel in Tulcea, and the receptionist immediately phoned a taxi to take me to the "Spitalul Judetean de Urgenta Tulcea," the local emergency room.
-The taxi driver appeared promptly, and even helped to walk me to the hospital door once we arrived.
+I finished the drive to Tulcea with one thought in mind: to see a doctor as soon as I could.
+I eventually made it my hotel, and the receptionist immediately phoned a taxi to take me to the "Spitalul Judetean de Urgenta Tulcea," the town's emergency room.
+The driver appeared promptly, and even helped walk me to the hospital door once we arrived.

 And that’s about the time in this story when my bad luck turned to good.

-Romanian hospitals have a poor reputation, and probably with some justification.
-I can’t say that my experience was in any way representative (and maybe the fact that I was a foreigner made a difference), but I was treated quickly (after a couple hours or so), professionally, and with a touch of warmth and humor that helped me to put things into perspective.
+Romanian hospitals have a pretty bad reputation (even in Romania), and probably with some justification.
+I can’t say that my experience was in any way representative (and maybe the fact that I was a foreigner made a difference), but I was treated relatively quickly (after a couple hours or so), professionally, and with a touch of warmth and humor that helped put things into perspective.

-Later, as I sat in a wheelchair on the way to the X-ray room, a friendly nurse (pushing from behind) offered me an impromptu tour of the hospital.
-Faster and faster she wheeled me up and down the linoleum-covered corridors like we were at an amusement park.
+Later, as I sat in a wheelchair on the way to the X-ray room, a friendly nurse (pushing from behind) offered to give me an impromptu tour of the hospital.
+Faster and faster, she wheeled me up and down the linoleum-covered corridors like at an amusement park.
 At one point, she whirled me around like a kid.

 As I limped out of the hospital that night and pondered how a three-week delay was going to affect my schedule, I caught sight of my taxi driver sitting in the parking lot.
-He’d apparently waited for me the entire time, in case I needed a ride back to the hotel.
+He’d apparently been waiting for me the entire time in case I needed a ride back to the hotel.

 Grateful for the offer, I accepted the ride.
 Our first stop on the way back to the hotel was at a late-night pharmacy, where the driver hopped out of the car to help me buy a new set of crutches.